What does OTTB mean for horses?

 Welcome to the club of owning an OTTB, otherwise known as an Off-the-Track Thoroughbred.
 These retired racehorses are a league of their own.
 Unmatched in athleticism, heart, and class, Thoroughbreds are an excellent choice for riders of any discipline.

-Read: How long can a horse run without stopping?
+Read: How far can a horse trot in a day?

 Why buy off the track Thoroughbreds?